ibm-cloud-docs/storage-scale/destroying-resources.md

 If you want to destroy the {{site.data.keyword.scale_short}} cluster and all of its associated VPC resources, you can remove them from your {{site.data.keyword.cloud}} account.

-## Destroying resources using the UI
+## Destroying resources by using the UI
 {: #destroy-resources-ui}
 {: ui}